 What it’s like to use Babbel

-That shouldn’t come as a surprise considering Babbel costs money to use whereas Duolingo is completely free.
+That shouldn’t come as a surprise considering Babbel costs money to use and Duolingo is completely free.

-The good news is that Babbel is one of the most affordable language learning platforms around.
-Their subscriptions start at $12.95/mo and fall to $6.95/mo if you were to purchase an annual plan.
+The good news is that Babbel is one of the most affordable language-learning platforms around.
+Their subscriptions start at $12.95/mo and fall to $6.95/mo if you purchase an annual plan.

 Babbel also doesn’t offer nearly as many languages as Duolingo.

 They currently have 14 languages available – German, Spanish, French, Italian, Portuguese, Swedish, Turkish, Dutch, Polish, Indonesian, Russian, Danish, Norwegian, and English.